 Ravi M. Gupta, is a notable Vaishnava scholar.
 He is an Associate Professor of Religious Studies at the College of William and Mary in Williamsburg, Virginia and a member of the faculty at Bhaktivedanta College.
 He received his doctorate from Oxford University on the topic of Jiva Goswami’s Vedanta, and has a Post-Doctoral Fellowship from Linacre College.
 He grew up in Boise, Idaho, where his academic accomplishments were documented in the Idaho Statesman.
 On April 17, 2008, he met with Pope Benedict XVI and presented a gift to him on behalf of the Hindu American community.

-Krishna Kshetra dasa (Dr. Kenneth R. Valpey) holds a B.A. in Religious Studies from the University of California, Santa Barbara, an M.A. in Religious Studies from Graduate Theological Union, Berkeley, an M.St. in the Study of Religion from Oxford University, and a D.Phil.
+Krishna Kshetra Swami (Dr. Kenneth R. Valpey) holds a B.A. in Religious Studies from the University of California, Santa Barbara, an M.A. in Religious Studies from Graduate Theological Union, Berkeley, an M.St. in the Study of Religion from Oxford University, and a D.Phil.
 (Ph.D.) from Oxford University (2004) for his thesis on Caitanya Vaisnava image worship.
-He has taught at the University of Florida, the Chinese University of Hong Kong, the University of Pula (Croatia), and (since its inception) Bhaktivedanta College in Belgium, where he has taught a module on the Caitanya-caritamrita to third-year College students since 2007.
-In addition to various published articles and his published doctoral thesis, he is now collaborating with Radhika Ramana dasa (Dr. Ravi M. Gupta) on a pair of books on the Bhagavata Purana, to be published by Columbia University Press, New York.
+He has taught at the University of Florida, the Chinese University of Hong Kong, the University of Pula (Croatia), and (since its inception) Bhaktivedanta College in Belgium, he has taught a module on the Caitanya-caritamrita to third-year College students since 2007.
+He also teaches other courses at BC, and serves as the Dean of Studies.
+In addition to various published articles and his published doctoral thesis, he has collaborated with Radhika Ramana dasa (Dr. Ravi M. Gupta) on a pair of books on the Bhagavata Purana, published by Columbia University Press, New York.
 He is a permanent Research Fellow of the Oxford Centre for Hindu Studies.

 Mahendra Dasa, BSc